AdityaGoyal11/SIERRA-Investments/README.md

   - Sort Key: `timestamp` (String)

 ### Sample Data
-The local environment comes pre-seeded with sample ESG data for:
+The local environment comes sample ESG data for S&P 500 companies with ESG values from 2014-CURRENT.
-- Disney (DIS)
-- Albemarle Corporation (ALB)
+- Data is automatically seeded from local csv file

 ## Next Steps
 - Add more test cases for edge cases